FAIRiCUBE/data-requests/CoverageEncoding/rangeType.md

 ## SWE:Category
 The SWE:Category type adds a `codeSpace` element of type swe:UnitReference.
 This element utilizes xlink:href to reference an external dictionary, taxonomy or ontology representing the code space.
 This element is implicitely mandatory, as Req 25 stipulates the alternative provision of a `constraint` with a list of allowed values; as the constraint alternative does not allow for additional semantics on the individual entries, the `codeSpace` approach is prefered.

 However, the `codeSpace` approach requires the availability of a URI that resolves to information on the categorization used in the data, often not the case.
-While a machine readable approach would be preferable, in lieu of identified standards in this area, a simple GitHub page can suffice.
+While a machine readable approach would be preferable, in lieu of identified standards in this area, a simple [GitHub page](https://github.com/FAIRiCUBE/data-requests/blob/main/CoverageEncoding/CategoryInformation.md) can suffice.

+When working from a data request, the `Category List` field in the Bands section provides the required content.

 The following shows an example of a Category rangeType taken from the DominantLeafType dataset